harshgholap05/GENAI-SQL-CHATBOX/README.md

 - Full authentication system with email OTP verification and password reset

 **This is not just a chatbot.**
-It is a dynamic AI-powered data exploration engine that understands your database structure automatically — no configuration, no hardcoding.
+It is a dynamic AI-powered data exploration engine that understands your database structure automatically.